Inrigger rowing boats

 Inrigger touring rowing boat

-If you only need half the time to get over a dangerous spot, a decisive advantage.
+If you only need half the time to get over a dangerous spot, this is a decisive advantage.

 Inrigger 3x+ rowing boat at the end of the Telemark Canal